 Dare I admit it?
 I didn’t know what aphids were until my fourth gardening season.
 Maybe I got lucky?
 Or more likely, maybe I just didn’t know I had them.

-Soon I realized they continue to be a problem with home gardeners season after season, and for those of us who strive to garden naturally, this presents a problem.
-How do we control them effectively without resorting to chemical pesticides?
+Once I learned to identify aphids.
+I realized most gardeners deal with this common pest season after season.
+For those of us who strive to garden naturally, this presents a problem.
+How do we control aphids effectively without resorting to chemical pesticides?